Absolventa/absolventa.github.io/_posts/2017-07-03-authoring-a-private-gem-with-gemfury.md

 ## Gemfury Support
 In order to easily push to Gemfury.com, there a few more additions.
-First we have to include the gemfury gem to our `lolwat.gemspec` file:
+First we have to include the gemfury Gem to our `lolwat.gemspec` file:

 ```ruby
 spec.add_development_dependency "gemfury"